-What Does Home Warranty AC Coverage Actually Include?
+What Does Home Warranty AC Coverage Actually Include in 2026?

 Most home warranty plans that include systems coverage will protect your central air conditioning unit when it fails due to normal wear and tear.
-However, the components covered — and the dollar limits attached — vary significantly depending on your provider and plan tier.
-Before you assume your AC is fully covered, it pays to understand exactly what's in your contract.
+However, the components covered and the dollar limits attached vary significantly depending on your provider and plan tier.
+Before you assume your AC is fully covered, it pays to understand exactly what is in your contract.

 Core AC components typically covered include: